StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 The StackState Splunk integration synchronizes events, metrics and topology data from Splunk to StackState.
 The integration uses the StackState API-Integration Agent and (optionally) StackState Agent V2:

 * The [API-Integration Agent](/stackpacks/integrations/api-integration.md) is used to collect Splunk events and metrics data.
 It can also be used to collect topology data when the Splunk topology V1 integration is configured.
 * [StackState Agent V2](/stackpacks/integrations/agent.md) is used to collect health data.
-It will also be used to collect topology data when the Splunk topology V2 integration is configured.
+It can also be used to collect topology data when the Splunk topology V2 integration is configured.

 ![Data flow](/.gitbook/assets/stackpack-splunk.png)

-* The StackState API-Integration Agent periodically connects to the configured Splunk instance to execute Splunk saved searches:
+* The StackState API-Integration Agent periodically connects to the configured Splunk instance to execute Splunk saved searches and retrieve data:
-  * Topology data is retrieved using the Splunk saved search configured in the Splunk topology V1 Agent check.
+  * Topology data from the Splunk saved searches configured in the Splunk topology V1 Agent check.
-  * Metrics data is retrieved using the Splunk saved search configured in the Splunk metrics Agent check.
+  * Metrics data from the Splunk saved searches configured in the Splunk metrics Agent check.
-  * Events data is retrieved using the Splunk saved search configured in the Splunk events Agent check.
+  * Events data from the Splunk saved searches configured in the Splunk events Agent check.
-* StackState Agent V2 periodically connects to the configured Splunk instance to execute Splunk saved searches:
+* StackState Agent V2 periodically connects to the configured Splunk instance to execute Splunk saved searches and retrieve data:
-  * Topology data is retrieved using the Splunk saved search configured in the Splunk topology V2 Agent check.
+  * Topology data from the Splunk saved searches configured in the Splunk topology V2 Agent check.
-  * Health data is retrieved using the Splunk saved search configured in the Splunk health Agent check.
+  * Health data from the Splunk saved searches configured in the Splunk health Agent check.
 * The Agent pushes retrieved data and events to StackState:
   * For StackState to work with Splunk topology data, the **Splunk StackPack** must be installed.
 * StackState translates incoming data: